ShrijithR/Habit-Tracker/README.md

 ## Getting Started
 * Install the modules in the HabitTracker-Requirements.txt file using pip.
 * Follow the format in the Excel template to edit the Excel accordingly.
-* Keep all the files in the same folder
+* Keep all the files in the same folder.
 * Open \_\_main.py\_\_ to run the program.